matloff/omsi/README.md

 and students.
 However, as with any automated system, some care is needed to insure that things run smoothly.

-It's hard for a student to write full code within an exam period.
-What I like to do is give the students partial code, and have them fill in the missing lines.
-Clicking the **CopyQtoA** button will copy the contents of the question window to the answer window, so students need not type in the provided partial code.
+<i>Making sure the students know the procedures:</i>

 It is crucial that the instructor, before the first OMSI-based exam, require the students to go through a dry run.
 The instructor may wish to incentivize this.
-Note that the server will record the logins by the students, so the instructor can nudge the laggards who haven't gone through the dry run.
+The instructor can nudge the laggards who haven't gone through the dry run (as evidenced by the lack of submitted files from them).

+<i>Dealing with exam time constraints:</i>

+If the exam involves coding, it's hard for a student to write full code within an exam period.
+What I like to do is give the students partial code in the question, and have them fill in the missing lines, and/or modify existing lines.
+Clicking the **CopyQtoA** button will copy the contents of the question window to the answer window, so students need not type in the provided partial code.

+<i>Exisgencies:</i>

 "Stuff happens."
 What if, say, there is a sudden power failure or the local WiFi access point suddenly goes out?
 What if some students do not